asselapathirana/django_deploy_with_ansible/README.md

 1. at the django project directory
 git clone  <git remote url ending with .git> deploy

-2. edit files ./development and ../pass.yml (if pass.yml is encrypted use ./ed ../pass.yml)
+2. edit files ../development and ../pass.yml (if pass.yml is encrypted use ./ed ../pass.yml)
+(if there are no such files in the django project, copy from the templates provided in this drectory)
 =======

 ssh-keygen -f "/home/pathirana/.ssh/known_hosts" -R  <host>